code-kern-ai/bricks/extractors/paths/filepath_extraction/code_snippet_common.md

     """
     @param text: the input text
     @param extraction_keyword: the label that is assigned to extracted words
+    @param separator: path separator, either / or \ depending on the used OS
     @return: positions of extracted file paths
     """
     nlp = spacy.load("en_core_web_sm")